schuderer/mllaunchpad/README.rst

 Source installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  TODO: prune this section/merge with :doc:`contributing`.
+-  TODO: prune this section/merge with `Contributing`.
-   Please see :doc:`installation` for a better source installation guide.
+   Please see `Installation` for a better source installation guide.

 Download and unzip the repository as a zip file or clone the repository
 using git: